-Elon Musk often talks about getting a SpaceX Starship ready for a manned mission to Mars within a decade, with a first launch of the craft as early as next year.
-But as intimidating as sending humans to another planet for the first time may be, getting there is only half the challenge.
-The big problem is how humans can exist on the surface of a planet with an unbreathable, thin atmosphere, pounded by cosmic radiation, with freezing surface temperatures, millions of miles from home.
+As intimidating as sending humans to another planet for the first time may be, getting there is only half the challenge.
+The big problem is how humans can exist on the surface of a planet with an unbreathable atmosphere, cosmic radiation, and freezing surface temperatures millions of miles from home.

 We wanted to know how you would go about preparing an alien planet for human habitation, so we spoke to two experts, Massachusetts Institute of Technology professor Michael Hecht and NASA engineer Asad Aboobaker, to find out how to keep astronauts alive on a planet that wants to kill them.

-Sending infrastructure doesn’t just mean making sure there is air for the astronauts to breathe and food for them to eat though.
+Sending infrastructure doesn’t just mean making sure there is air for the astronauts to breathe and food for them to eat.
 It also means sending and constructing a power plant, a habitat, rovers, and an ascent vehicle to allow the astronauts to leave once their mission is over.

 The first big issue to address in setting up a Mars base is the production of oxygen.
 When you hear about producing oxygen on Mars, you likely think of the most basic human need: To have air to breathe.
 And certainly, we do need to find a way to produce a breathable atmosphere in a contained Mars habitat.
 But this requires only a relatively small amount of oxygen compared to the big demand — that of propellant for the rocket that will launch astronauts off the surface.